Remi-Gau/eCobidas/README.md

 We are looking for people to give us feedback or help us move forward.

+If you are interested, check our [documentation for contributors](https://remi-gau.github.io/eCobidas/contributing/).

 ## Contributors ✨

 Thanks goes to these wonderful people